intake/intake/docs/source/scope2.rst

 This is not a workflow running system (maybe use Airflow, Celery, Prefect, etc.) nor a compute engine (although we hook into spark, dask, ray and such).
 Our scope is limited to describing data and how to load it.
 Here, "load" includes transforms and cleaning with the engine of your choice to get to something ready for analysis.
-Thus, these are also datasets, and we delegate all calls to other third-party packages.
+We delegate all calls to other third-party packages, so you can think of the descriptions as being "what to call".

 Relationship to ``fsspec``
 --------------------------

 ``fsspec`` is a library concerned only with reading bytes from various stores.
-It has become the standard (but not only) package for this in the python ecosystem and is supported by many other packages.
+It has become the standard (but not only) package for this in the python/data ecosystem and is supported by many other packages.
 Intake will make use of ``fsspec`` for many file readers, encoding "storage_options` (further arguments that ``fsspec`` understands) when necessary.